It's game over for 1 Charleston-area recreation shop while another will relocate, expand

 New chapter

-Buxton Books is moving to 160 King, where Jacques' Antiques is now located, according to Susan Lucas with King Street Marketing Group.
+Buxton Books is moving to 160 King, where Jacques' Antiques is now located, according to King Street Marketing Group.
 Julian Buxton’s Tour Charleston Company also will relocate there.

-The relocation from 2 Cumberland to 160 King will launch with a soft opening May 3.
+The relocation from 2 Cumberland St. will launch with a soft opening May 3.

 The other independent bookstore is Blue Bicycle Books at 420 King St.